By using this site, you agree to the Privacy Policy and Terms of Use.

 Sigur Ros at Vivid Live Sydney Opera House Photo Credit Daniel Boud

 Loyal fans came to experience the transcendent majesty of one of the most important bands to come out of Iceland, for whom the genre of dream pop seams to have been invented, which was perfect as the band were in Sydney for three nights as part of the fantastical light-show-cum-festival VIVID, which has a theme this year of Dream.
 Performing with the Sydney Symphony Orchestra under the conduction of Robert Ames. band members Jón Þór “Jonsi”Birgisson, Kjartan Sveinsson and Georg Hólm have explored new frontiers to take their music to.
 Jonsi could be spotted sometimes at the centre of the orchestra, sometimes well off to the side deep in the string section.
 His otherworldly vocals and guitar playing with a bow was wonderful to see, but more than most concerts, this really was all about the music.
 It wasn’t so much watched as experienced.
-The music carried everyone in the Concert Hall up up and away, so that the two hour set, even with its intermission, flew past in what felt like a moment.
+The music carried everyone in the Concert Hall up, up and away, so that the two hour set, even with its intermission, flew past in what felt like a moment.
 The congregation were at church.

 Sigur Ros at Vivid Live Sydney Opera House Photo Credit Daniel Boud